miguel-aragon/NeuroWeb/README.md

 # Data description (cosmic web)

 For this project I am using the Bolshoi simulation, a very large simulation of a significant volume of the Universe.
-This is the website of the simulation, it is not relevant for the discussion but if you are interested (there are some nice images/videos showing various aspects of the simulation:
+This is the website of the simulation, it is not relevant for the discussion but if you are interested (there are some nice images/videos showing various aspects of the simulation):

 http://hipacc.ucsc.edu/Bolshoi.html

-We already have density fields and the network of filaments form an old project.
-The data consist of cubes of 256x256x256 voxels containing different spects of the the density field.
+We already have density fields and the network of filaments/walls from an old project.

 ## Density
 The figure below shows a projection of the density field.
 Bright areas are dense clusters of galaxies.
 Note how the clusters are interconnected by a network of filaments.